Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 3. Ensure your content is trustworthy and ‘people-first’

-Once you know what keywords you’d like to rank for, it’s important to note that you will only do so if you create content for them that is:
+Once you know what keywords you’d like to rank for, it’s important to note that they will only perform well for you if you create related content that is:

 Now, high-quality content has always been important to Google’s algorithm.
 But with the rise of AI tools like ChatGPT, which make it quick and easy to create plausible content at scale, the company has introduced an additional ‘quality’ requirement: your content must be ‘people-first’ in order to rank highly.